AjibikeKazeem1/student-performance-analysis/README.md

-# Student Performance Analysis
+# Student Performance Analysis Using [Excel, Python, Power BI]

-Analyze and predict student performance using academic, demographic, and behavioral data.
+## Project Description
+This project explores the relationship between academic, demographic, and behavioral factor on student performace using data analysis and visualization tools.

 ## Problem Statement